movingelectrons/bash/README.md

 ZZ in normal mode = save and quit
 ZQ      ''        = quit without saving
 $       ''        = go to end of line
+:%s/foo/bar/g = find and replace in all lines

 #Instructions
 ##first make sure you have run 'sudo' latley so it dosent ask for password!